 Ballpoint Needle vs. Universal

-A universal needle lives up to its name by being the best choice needle for most fabric.
-That being said, there are a few like spandex where a speciality needle is needed.
+A universal needle lives up to its name by being the best choice needle for most fabrics.
+That being said, there are a few like spandex where a specialty needle is needed.
 A universal needle is what you can leave on your sewing machine 90% of the time until you work with something that requires a ballpoint or stretch needle.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you want to use a stretch needle, and follow me on Pinterest for more tips, tutorials, and inspiration!